 Do you need to be Pre-Qualified?

 1. Pre-qualification acts as a dry run of the loan application process.
 The mortgage lender will use details you provide about your credit, income, assets and debts to arrive at an estimate of how much mortgage you can afford.
-The whole process may take only minutes or a few hours at most, and is free.
+The whole process does not take long and is free.

 2. While a "pre-qual" is non-binding to the lender (because the information you provide has not been verified), it does serve as a good indication to potential sellers of your general creditworthiness.
 Therefore, Sellers give more value to an offer needing a mortgage with a pre-approval letter.

 3. More times than not these days, if financing is involved, sellers expect a pre-approval letter.
 One, it shows them you are serious about buying, so make this the first step towards getting you in your new home.
 Depending on the situation, we may not need one.
 Let's talk about it.